egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **11.** How can a fully-connected layer be converted to a convolutional layer?

+It seems that using tf.reshape() can be used for reshaping but since I have no experience on that topic I won't answer this question.

 **12.** Pros and cons of FFT-based convolution and Winograd-based convolution.

 ......